What is my available balance?

 How can I keep track of my available balance?

-- Adjust your personal record to include outstanding checks and automatic payments you have authorized (such as car payments, a gym membership, or other recurring debit card transactions).
+Adjust your record to include outstanding checks and automatic payments you have authorized (such as car payments, a gym membership, or other recurring debit card transactions) but have not yet been received by the bank.

 How can I download my account history?

-You can download your account activity into a convenient spreadsheet from within Online Banking or Quicken® Web Connect.
-Select download account activity on the Account Services page.
+You can download your account activity into a convenient spreadsheet from within Wells Fargo Online or Quicken® Web Connect.
+Select download account activity or access Account Services through the More menu if you are already signed on.

 By default, the spreadsheet will show your transactions for the last 90 days.
 However, up to 18 months of account activity may be available.